YongenChen/GameGeekt/README.md

 - How to run project locally:

-    Backend: cd to Backend folder on a linux machine and run "docker-compose up --build".
+    Backend: cd to Backend folder on a linux machine and run "npm i", then "docker-compose up --build".
 It will create a docker container with images for the MySQL Database, Redis, and the server.
 Start and stop the container or images through docker.
 You can go to http://localhost:9090 to view the GraphQL Playground.

-    Frontend: cd to Frontend folder on a linux machine and run "npm start".
+    Frontend: cd to Frontend folder on a linux machine and run "npm i", then "npm start".
 It will run the app in development mode, and you can go to http://localhost:3000 to view the frontend.

-    Alternatively, you could use the scripts.
+    Alternatively, you could use the scripts after running "npm i" on the frontend and backend.

 -Project Diagrams:
     Sequence Diagram